Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-proxy.md

 ![](){height="" width="50%"}

 We are then presented with several options.
 More information on these can be found in the [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) documentation.
-Select "Set Feed Features", which will create the feed, and redirect you to the newly created `public-conda` feed, now populated with packages proxied from the npm Registry.
+Select "Set Feed Features", which will create the feed, and redirect you to the newly created `public-npm` feed, now populated with packages proxied from the npm Registry.

 ![](){height="" width="50%"}